BAlmeidaS/zettelkasten/Zettelkasten/Uninformed Search.md

-Is a set of algorithms to solve a [[search problem]].
+Is a set of algorithms to solve a [[Search problem]].
 They are uninformed because from the states you have "no clue" of how far the state is from the goal.